 The following links allow you to see Core Knowledge in action at our campuses:

 The Core Knowledge Sequence is the result of a lengthy research process taken on by the Core Knowledge Foundation.
 The Sequence was put together by a group of educational professionals who consulted with academic organizations and studied different countries with successful educational systems.
-Students in Kindergarten through Grade 6th are exposed to integrated studies in world and American geography and history, science, visual arts, music, math and of the language arts.
+Students in Kindergarten through Fifth Grade at all three elementary schools are exposed to integrated studies in the world and American geography and history, science, visual arts, music, math and of the language arts.

 The Core Knowledge® Curriculum is distinguished by the “Four S’s”: